 More recently, Freeman was in Black Panther and Captain America: Civil War and you’ll most likely recognise him more immediately and clearly in this roundup of titles from the past decade or so.

 Based on the short film of the same name and by the same creators and directors, Cargo is set in Australia, where a virus that turns people rabid has taken over.
 Comparisons to 2021 will be allowed.

 Freeman plays Andy, who must protect his infant daughter at all costs.
 Says Roger Ebert: “Just when you think the zombie genre has no new stories to tell, along comes the heartbreaking Aussie undead drama…anchored by another wonderfully committed performance from Martin Freeman.”

 Rhymes with Cargo, but that’s where the similarities end.
-Fargo, the brilliant Coen Brothers movie, spawned an anthology series of which the first three seasons are on Showmax, with new episodes of Season 4 arriving weekly.
+Fargo, the brilliant Coen Brothers movie, spawned an anthology series of which all four seasons are on Showmax.

 Freeman stars as Lester Nygaard (and the narrator) in Season 1, which is still quite possibly the best.

 Set in Minnesota and North Dakota, in the snowy blizzards we know from the movie, the season won multiple awards.
 Lester is a mild-mannered and rather useless insurance salesman whose life takes a distinct turn for the worse when malevolent drifter Lorne Malvo (Billy Bob Thornton) arrives in town…